 - Hibiscus care guide

-Why do hibiscus leaves develop brown spots?
+Why do hibiscus leaves develop brown or black spots?

 Brown spots on hibiscus leaves have potential several causes, each of which has an easy fix.

 Let’s take a look at the causes for brown spots on hibiscus leaves, from the most common first to least common last.